IVPLaboratory/SCINet/README.md

 For more training commands and details, please check the docs in [BasicSR](https://github.com/XPixelGroup/BasicSR)

 ## Citation
-If you find our work useful in your research, please consider citing our paper using the following BibTeX entry:
+If you find our work useful in your research, please consider citing our paper:
 ```
 @article{2024TGRS_SCINet,
   title     = {{SCINet}: Spatial and Contrast Interactive Super-Resolution Assisted Infrared {UAV} Target Detection},